bitcoinhodler/glacier-psbt/README.md

 Fortunately the Glacier instructions have always required the user to print the date on the cold storage information page.

+Each Glacier address should be put into its own wallet so that:

+* Withdrawal transactions can be restricted to using only those UTXOs, simplifying the signing process.

+* Withdrawal transactions can be built from a wallet containing no private keys, ensuring change addresses are entirely under our control.

 # Process 2: Constructing an unsigned PSBT using online node